 Do Something for Yourself Every Day

 I have to wake up around 5:30 every morning to get ready and get to class on time.
-What I noticed my last two years is that I wouldn’t feel great just waking up and getting ready immediately.
+What I noticed in my last two years is that I wouldn’t feel great just waking up and getting ready immediately.
 So, I told myself that I was going to make it a point to do something I enjoy every morning before I do anything else.
 That could include watching a YouTube video, do something for my blog, or just sitting quietly with coffee.
-As tired as I am from this week getting readjusted to being back, I felt readier for the day doing something I like than getting ready for the day right when I woke up.
+As tired as I am from this week getting readjusted to being back, I felt more ready for the day doing something I like.
+Rather than getting ready for the day right when I woke up.

 Play Music That Calms You

 Music is something that can have a really drastic effect on my mood.
-I put on music every single morning when I wake up and when I’m getting ready because it helps me keep feeling calm when I wake up (sometimes it doesn’t work, but that’s when I’m having a really bad anxious episode).
-My anxiety tends to get really bad at night, so I like to listen to softer and slower things and close my eyes and focus on just that and that can help me fall asleep a lot.
-But knowing I have certain songs that I can turn on to help me calm down even just a little bit is really nice.
+I put on music every single morning when I wake up and when I’m getting ready.
+It helps me keep feeling calm when I wake up.
+My anxiety tends to get really bad at night, so I like to listen to softer music and close my eyes and focus on just that.
+But knowing I have certain songs that I can turn on to help me calm down, even just a little bit, is really nice.
 And you can always create a playlist of all the songs you know that calm you down – or amp you up! – that way everything is in one spot for when you need it.
 Or finding calming meditation music that doesn’t have words to distract you!

-These are just a few of the most effective things that I found help me keep my anxiety under somewhat of a control.
+These are just a few of the most effective things that I found help me keep my anxiety under control somewhat.
 Of course, these aren’t foolproof, I still get panic attacks every now and then and I have my breakdowns, and these might not even work for you!
 But I wanted to share some ways in case it can help others.

-What are some things you do to keep yourself feeling okay during the school year or if you’re not in school?
+What are some things you do to keep yourself feeling okay during the school year?
 I would love to hear about some other things that I can also incorporate into my life!